-This bit of doggerel by the British fluid mechanic, L. F. Richardson, tells us a great deal about the nature of turbulence.
-Turbulence in a fluid can be viewed as a spectrum of coexisting vortices in which kinetic energy from the larger ones is dissipated to successively smaller ones until the very smallest of these vortices (or "whirls") are damped out by viscous shear stresses.
+This bit of doggerel by British fluid mechanician L. F. Richardson, says much about the nature of turbulence.
+We can view fluid turbulence as a spectrum of vortices (or "whirls").
+Kinetic energy dissipates from the larger ones to smaller ones, until viscous shear stresses damp out the very smallest of these vortices.